-Just under two-thirds of responses received in 2021-2022 indicated the vehicle owner had repaired their vehicle or scheduled it for servicing after being notified.
-This is consistent with responses from the previous four years.

-The 'vehicle does not smoke' response was received in 32 per cent of cases, which was not significantly different from historic levels of this response.
+Over half of responses received in 2022-2023 indicated the vehicle owner had repaired their vehicle or scheduled it for servicing after being notified.
+This is consistent with responses from recent years.
+The 'vehicle does not smoke' response was received in 35 per cent of cases, which was comparable to the responses in recent years.